mikecapsio/texturefast-docs/docs/for/archviz-artists.md

 ## Client revision workflow

-TextureFast is useful when the geometry and UVs stay the same while the material direction changes:
+TextureFast is built for cases where the geometry and UVs stay the same while the material direction changes:

 1. Generate a baseline material.
 2. Render a quick lighting test.